Kludron/kludron.github.io/_posts/security/hacking/2022-08-12-bitb-attacks.md

 ## What is a Browser-In-The-Browser (BITB) attack?

-A browser in a browser attack, put simply, is a phishing technique that allows an attacker to spawn a pop-up window in the users browser that appears to link to a legitimate website.
+A browser in a browser attack put simply is a phishing technique that allows an attacker to spawn a pop-up window in the user's browser that appears to link to a legitimate website.
 It's primarily used to mimic legitimate third-party authentication methods in an attempt to steal login credentials.

 ### Where is this exploited?

 Many online services nowadays allow you to log in with another service.
 As an example, a website like [Canva](https://www.canva.com) allows you to log in or 'continue' with a range of services such as Google, Facebook, Apple, Microsoft and Clever; as well as the typical email login.

 ![canva-login-screen](/assets/img/canva-login.png){: .shadow}
 _Canva Login Screen_

 When any of these are clicked, a small pop-up window appears with the login page for whatever service you decided to use.

 > These authentication pop-up windows are what attackers use for a BITB attack.
 {: .prompt-warning}